dsmsuite/dsmsuite.github.io/index.md

 * It can be used to validate that the source code conforms to the intended architecture.
 * It can be easily kept in sync with the code.
 Is a powerful technique for analyzing, improving, and managing software architecture and can be adopted at any stage of the project

+# Advantages
+DSM is a technique for analysing, improving, and managing complex system architectures.

+* Powerful technique
+  * Scales better than boxes and lines diagram.
+  * Highlighting dependency cycles is a key strength.
+  * Partitioning algorithms provide mechanism for architectural discovery in large code base.

+* Proven technique
+  * Has been used successfully in a wide variety of projects in many industries.
+  * Can be adopted at any stage of the project.
+  * Enforce architecture: Check if implemented software architecture conforms to defined one.
+  * Architectural Discovery: Identify structure existing code base.
+  * Re-engineer/refactor: Impact analysis of architectural refactoring scenarios prior to implementation.

+* Can be applied at multiple levels
+  * Architecture, Component and Class

 > For more information on design structure matrix see the [DSM Overview](dsm_overview) or [DSM Powerpoint](https://dsmsuite.github.io/documents/DsmPresentation.pptx)